With the correct address, we can tell you the zoning on the property.

 Sewer Expansion and Capacity-this fee allows us to share maintenance and improvement costs at the treatment plant in Schererville, which is where our sanitary wastes are treated.

-Lotton Sewer Interceptor-this is yet another recapture fee that is only paid in a specific area of town.
+Lotton Sewer Interceptor-this is a recapture fee that is only paid in a specific area of town.
 It is a reimbursement to a developer for his cost of upsizing a sanitary sewer in the southeast portion of town.
 It too varies by a few dollars each month.

 New contractors fee is $75, renewal fee is $50.
 Business License registration is $25.